kubernetes/website/content/en/blog/_posts/2022-11-29-pod-scheduling-readiness.md

 **Author:** Wei Huang (Apple), Abdullah Gharaibeh (Google)

-Kubernetes 1.26 introduced a new Pod feature: _scheduling gates.
+Kubernetes 1.26 introduced a new Pod feature: _scheduling gates_.
 In Kubernetes, scheduling gates are keys that tell the scheduler when a Pod is ready to be considered for scheduling.

 ## What problem does it solve?